PlayCoMo/spritepack/README.md

 ## TROUBLESHOOTING

-If images are large (e.g. width or height is > 50% of the maximum texture size) it will just fail to be inserted into an output image.
-If this happens it's best to split up your images into sub folders and process each folder separately.
-Large images should probably not be put into spritesheets, anyway.
+If an images is large (e.g. width or height is > 50% of the maximum texture size) it's possible that the packer fail to find an adequate packing configuration for it.
+From that point of view, the sprite packer works best with lots of small images, rather than a small number of large ones.

 ## TODO